"A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 Offset angle: The angle at which a long wire antenna must be aimed on either side of the direction to the base station.

-Omnidirectional antenna: An antenna whose radiation pattern shows equal radiation in all horizontal directions.
+Omnidirectional Antenna: An antenna whose radiation pattern shows equal radiation in all horizontal directions.
+An antenna that has a radiation pattern that is non-directional in azimuth.

 Oscillation: A periodic, repetitive motion or set of values (voltage, current, velocity).